erikunevik/datamodeling_erik_unevik_de24/exercises/exercise_0md.md

 Cardinality:

-1:M, One book can be borrowed multiple times but only by one member at a time 1:M, One member can borrow multiple books but only one book at a time
+1:M, (memb <-> library) One book can be borrowed zero or multiple times but only by one borrowing at a time 1:M, (book <-> library) One member can borrow multiple books but only one book at a time

+The ERD are runned from the left.

 <img SRC = " ../assets/picture3.png" width=300>